Saint-Cloud station

-Saint-Cloud is a station in the commune of Saint-Cloud (department of Hauts-de-Seine).
-It is in the Île-de-France region of France and is part of the Transilien rail network.
+Saint-Cloud (/fr/) is a railway station in the commune of Saint-Cloud, Hauts-de-Seine department, Île-de-France, France.
+It is part of the Transilien rail network.
+It will also be a station on Line 15 of the Paris Metro which is under construction.

 The station

 The station is on line L and U trains of the Transilien Paris–Saint Lazare network.
 It is at the junction of the Saint-Nom-la-Bretèche and Versailles–Rive Droite branches.
 Up until 1930, there was a branch about 160 m long providing service to the Château de Saint-Cloud.